Tanato/js-automated-test-guidelines/README.md

 <a href="#toc">Back to top</a>

-## Integration Tests
+## Component Tests

-Integration tests have the purpose of validating how units of code work together.
-The behaviour of a piece of code by itself, in other hand, is responsibility of Unit Tests.
+Component tests have the purpose of validating how units of code work together, testing the Components with the real implementation of his dependencies.
+Boundaries that cross the application limits, like for example Backend APIs, should be mocked as the intent is to validate only the aplication itself.

-You should create Integration tests only after your coverage is done with Unit Tests, that way you guarantee that that piece of code is working properly by itself before trying to integrate with another pieces of code.
+You should create Component tests only after your coverage is done with Unit Tests, that way you guarantee that that piece of code is working properly by itself before trying to integrate with another pieces of code.

-Even though you can use the same tools for Unit tests and Integration tests, you should separate those tests by it's purposes, this separation will allow you to create smaller tests that runs faster, are easyer to maintain and serve a single purpose.
+Even though you can use the same tools for Unit tests and Component tests, you should separate those tests by it's purposes, this separation will allow you to create smaller tests that runs faster, are easyer to maintain and serve a single purpose.

-### Integration Test Responsibilities
+### Component Test Responsibilities

-**Do** ensure that all possible scenarios are already covered on Unit Tests before you start to write Integration Tests for a code.
+**Do** ensure that all possible scenarios are already covered on Unit Tests before you start to write Component Tests for a code.

-**Why?** Integration tests are slower then Unit Tests to run.
+**Why?** Component tests are slower then Unit Tests to run.

-**Why?** Integration tests are responsible to ensure that multiple parts of your code are working fine together.
+**Why?** Component tests are responsible to ensure that multiple parts of your code are working fine together.

-### Integration Assertions
+### Component Assertions

-**Consider** limit the assertions to dependency calls and the end result of the integration.
+**Consider** limit the assertions to dependency calls and the expected end state of the component.

 **Why?** If your units are properly created, you shouldn't have to assert those parts of code again.